jimboed/kindsOfCompute/docs/quantStuff/TheoreticalMinimum/01_advancedTopics.md

-# theoretical Minimum.
+# theoretical advancements.
-Theres lots to try, lots to find, lots to learn, and lots to talk about.
-This is the "reading list starting place".
-At minimum, we all have to be on board with these first ideas.
+These are more advanced ideas, not the basics, and they wont nessicarily work.

+its a springboard to launch from once we agree on the minimum.

 ## topics

-### howard marks 2 books,
+### books,
-  - mastering the market cycle
+  - mastering the market cycle - Howard Marks
-  - the most important thing
+  - the most important thing - Howard Marks

 ### nathan kutz/steve brunton data science book:
   - https://www.youtube.com/@NathanKutzAMATH/videos
   - https://www.youtube.com/@Eigensteve/videos

 ### anton kriel
   - https://www.youtube.com/watch?v=vbuborn14Mc